 The Mandela Effect - Freedom from the phenomenon that causes confusion, bondage, and fear

-More and more people are becoming aware about a phenomenon known as the Mandela Effect.
+More and more people are becoming aware of a phenomenon known as the Mandela Effect.
 I want to write about it because it is a phenomenon that is causing a lot of fear, anxiety, confusion, depression, and even illness in people's lives.
 It burdens me to see people under this type of bondage so it is my hope that this article will help relieve people from a lot of their stress and help restore their peace with the Lord.

 In case you are not aware of what the Mandela Effect is, it can be defined as occurrences when people see changes in their realities that don't match up with their memories.
 These occurrences were named the "Mandela Effect" because a great number of people seem to remember that Nelson Mandela died in prison in the 1980's according to their memories even though it is recorded that Nelson Mandela died on December 5th, 2013.

-Here is a quick 5 minute video which shares several examples of some Mandela effect examples in case you are not familiar with the concept:
+Here is a quick 5-minute video which shares several examples of some Mandela effect examples in case you are not familiar with the concept:

 Some Mandela effect examples for those who are unfamiliar with them...